hannahdesmond/mastery-curriculum/chapter10/README.md

 ## Using Objects to be more declarative

-By defining our own classes, we can make our programs super-readable: almost like English.
+By defining our own classes, we can make our programs super-readable, almost like English.
 Here's an example:

 ```ruby
 heathrow = Airport.new